status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

     ### Mute communities

-    1. From the navigation sidebar click :desktop-settings: settings.
+    1. From the navigation sidebar, click :desktop-settings: **Settings**.
-    1. From the settings sidebar click :desktop-communities: communities.
+    1. From the settings sidebar, click :desktop-communities: **Communities**.
     1. Choose the community you want to mute, and click :desktop-notification: mute.

     ### Mute channels

-    1. From the navigation sidebar, click the community with the channel you want to mute.
+    1. From the navigation sidebar, click the community with the channel you wish to mute.
-    1. In the channel sidebar, right click the channel you want to mute.
+    1. In the channel sidebar, right-click the channel.
-    1. Click :desktop-notification: mute.
+    1. Select :desktop-notification: **Mute**.

-    ### Mute group chats and DMs
+    ### Mute group chats or DMs

-    1. From the navigation sidebar click :desktop-messages: messages.
+    1. From the navigation sidebar, click :desktop-messages: **Messages**.
-    1. In the messages sidebar, right click the group chat or DM you want to mute.
+    1. In the **Messages** sidebar, right click the group chat or DM you wish to mute.
-    1. Click :desktop-notification: mute.
+    1. Select :desktop-notification: **Mute**.

 --8<-- "includes/urls-en.txt"